Apple iPhone 11 deals explained

 What phones are similar to the iPhone 11?

 The iPhone 11 and iPhone 11 Pro are of course by no means the only game in town.
 Alternatives on Apple's own operating system, iOS, are of course somewhat limited.
-However, there are a number of Android phones that, if not in some ways a 'match' for Apple's latest handsets can certainly keep pace.
-Whether an Android-based phone is a feasible alternative for you will of course depend how locked in you are to the Apple ecosystem.
+However, there are a number of Android phones that, if not in some ways a 'match' for Apple's latest handsets, can certainly keep pace.
+Whether an Android-based phone is a feasible alternative for you will of course depend on how locked-in you are to the Apple ecosystem, though there is little that cannot be transferred over to Android if you have the time and patience to do it.

-- Samsung Galaxy S10 – Apple's number one competitor, the Galaxy S10 and S10+ are probably the closest rival to the new iPhone 11 series from an Android-based phone.
-There will, of course, be a Galaxy S11 appearing in the near future, too
+- Samsung Galaxy S10 – If you are looking for the other flagship phone of the day, Apple's number one competitor, the Galaxy S10 and S10+ are probably the closest rival to the iPhone 11 series from an Android-based phone.
+Refurbished Samsung phones tend to be cheaper than their Apple counterparts.
+There is also, of course, the later Galaxy S20 and S21 to consider if you wish to spend a little more.

-- Google Pixel 3 – Is more a 'top-mid-range' phone than a highest of high end handset like the iPhone 11 Pro.
+- Google Pixel 4A 5G – The current Pixel is the Pixel 6, but the 4A 5G is still available from most providers.
+The Pixel is more a 'top-mid-range' phone than a highest of high end handset like the iPhone 11 Pro.
 Still, it'll give the basic iPhone 11 a decent run for its money in most important respects